Common Law Notice: A Complete Guide for Canadian Employers

 How long is common law notice?

-In Canada, the maximum amount of common law notice is typically 24 months, and the minimum is usually no less than three months.
+In Canada, the maximum amount of common law notice is typically 24 months.
 However, the Courts have the discretion to increase past the 24-month threshold.

 Exceptions to this rule include an employee who: